tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/urbancode-velocity/usage.md

 #### Configuration properties

-* Check gate in urbancode velocity
+* Check gate in UrbanCode Velocity
-* Upload Build to urbancode velocity
+* Upload Build to UrbanCode Velocity
-* Upload Deployment to urbancode velocity
+* Upload Deployment to UrbanCode Velocity
-* Upload JUnit Results to urbancode velocity
+* Upload JUnit Results to UrbanCode Velocity
-* Upload JUnit Metrics File to urbancode velocity
+* Upload JUnit Metrics File to UrbanCode Velocity

-# Check gate in urbancode velocity
+# Check gate in UrbanCode Velocity

-The CheckGate class is used to check gates applied on a particular stage of the urbancode velocity pipeline for a particular versionId of an application.
+The CheckGate class is used to check gates applied on a particular stage of the UrbanCode Velocity pipeline for a particular versionId of an application.

 ```
 step($class: 'CheckGate',